What repels ticks naturally?

 Ticks patiently hold on to blades of grass and shrubs in a position known as “questing” as they await their next meal or host.
 “Almost blind, ticks rely on chemosensation to identify and locate hosts for a successful blood meal,” write the authors of “Behavioral responses of Ixodes scapularis tick to natural products: development of novel repellents.”¹

-Given the health concerns over DEET, researchers are turning their attention to plant-based repellents.
-“Plant-derived essential oils are natural products that exhibit insecticidal and repellent activities and represent a promising alternative to synthetic repellants,” Faraone writes.
+The study examines the effectiveness of natural repellents, particularly plant-based repellents, explains Faraone.
+“Plant-derived essential oils are natural products that exhibit insecticidal and repellent activities and represent a promising alternative to synthetic repellants.”

 Lemongrass essential oil

-“In behavioral bioassays we reported that lemongrass essential oil and its main chemical constituents (such as geraniol, β-citronellol and citral), as well as PEA [phenethyl alcohol], were significantly repellent to I. scapularis nymphs,” writes Faraone.
+When researchers looked at what repels ticks naturally, the authors found that in behavioral bioassays “lemongrass essential oil and its main chemical constituents (such as geraniol, β-citronellol and citral), as well as PEA [phenethyl alcohol], were significantly repellent to I. scapularis nymphs.”

-However, “the efficacy of lemongrass essential oil was dose-related, and was effective in repelling up to 76% of I. scapularis nymphs after 10 minutes when applied at the highest tested concentration.”Study examines natural plant-based substances to repel ticks.
+“The efficacy of lemongrass essential oil was dose-related,” the authors explain.
+It was “effective in repelling up to 76% of I. scapularis nymphs after 10 minutes when applied at the highest tested concentration.”Study examines natural plant-based substances to repel ticks.
 Click To Tweet

 The substance was more effective at higher concentrations in repelling ticks.
 But, the effect declined after 2 hours from the first application to 62.5% compared to a DEET-based product of 87.7%.